nekocode/Items/README.md

 });
 ```

-It will auto trigger the `ItemEvent.ITEM_CLICK` and `ItemEvent.ITEM_LONGCLICK` events.
+However, it will auto trigger the `ItemEvent.ITEM_CLICK` and `ItemEvent.ITEM_LONGCLICK` events.
 But you should trigger childView's event manually.
 For example:

 ```java
 public class TestItem2 extends Item<Header> {